romanjrdykyj/select2dot1/README.md

 ### SelectDataController

-SelectDataController is a controller that is used to manage data in Select2dot1 widget.
+SelectDataController is a controller that is used to manage the data in Select2dot1 widget.
 You can use it to add, remove, select and deselect data.
-All data that you want to display in Select2dot1 widget must be added to SelectDataController.
+All the data that you want to display in Select2dot1 widget must be added to SelectDataController
 **Remember that when isMultiple is false, you can add only one position to initialSelectedData**.

 In SelectDataController you can also set:
 * inital selected data
-* is multiple select or single select
+* multiple select or single select

 ```dart
 Select2dot1(